SevenTV/Extension/README.md

 # SevenTV
-A third-party emote extension for Twitch
+A third-party emote extension for Twitch and YouTube

 ### Features